The Ultimate Guide to Cleaning Verification

 What is cleaning and cleaning assurance?

 Cleaning is the first step in reprocessing reusable medical devices.
 The physical and chemical removal of organic and inorganic materials is the definition of cleaning.
-However, it does not kill microorganisms, which is why disinfection and/or sterilization are necessary to complete the process.
+However, it does not kill microorganisms, so disinfection and sterilization are necessary to complete the process.
 Cleaning is not only the first step but an essential part of reprocessing because studies have shown that microbiocidal methods may be ineffective if soil removal is unsuccessful.

 Always clean a device in accordance with the item’s instructions for use (IFU).
 Cleaning begins at the instrument’s point of use and may include mechanical and manual methods of soil removal.
 Manual cleaning typically starts with a pre-soak, intended to loosen the soil followed by the physical removal of soil by scrubbing instruments.